Joan Osborne: Personal life

-Raised a Roman Catholic, Osborne distanced herself from that institution after childhood, particularly influenced by telling her parents that she wished to become a priest only to learn that tradition forbade it.
-As an adult, she regards herself as skeptical of large-scale organized religion and identifies as a "spiritual person" directly influenced by both Buddhism and Christianity.
+Originally from Anchorage, Kentucky, a suburb of Louisville, Osborne moved to New York City in the late 1980s.
+She has stated that she feels an attachment to the city, particularly the borough of Brooklyn.
+Her interest in the culture, history, and society of her Boerum Hill neighborhood has influenced her music.
+She has also expressed admiration for American poetry, especially the works of Walt Whitman, cited as a major inspiration for her songwriting.

-Originally from Anchorage, Kentucky, a suburb of Louisville, Osborne moved to New York City in the late 1980s, Osborne has stated that she feels a particular attachment to the city, particularly the borough of Brooklyn.
-Her interest in her neighborhood of Boerum Hill’s culture, history, and society has multiple influences on her music.
-As well, she has expressed admiration for American poetry, especially the works of Walt Whitman, and cited that as a major inspiration for her songwriting.
+Raised a Roman Catholic, Osborne distanced herself from that institution after childhood, specifically after telling her parents that she wished to become a priest, only to learn that the Church does not allow women to do so.
+As an adult, she regards herself as skeptical of large-scale organized religion and identifies as a "spiritual person" influenced by both Buddhism and Christianity.

-Joan Osborne has a daughter, born in December 2004.
+Osborne has a daughter, born in December 2004.